 Rehydrate once the soil's top third dries out in between waters, reducing this further in the autumn and winter.
 Under-watering symptoms include the yellowing or greying of foliage, stunted growth and a gradual decline of health; these issues are typically caused by too much sunlight or heat, high winds or forgetfulness with the hydrations.
 Over-watering symptoms include yellowing older leaves, mouldy compost, a rotten stem, soft fruit and plantlet death.
 It's always better to under-water a Pineapple Plant than over-do it due to its impressive ability to withstand short-lived droughts.
 For those who feel that root rot has fully taken over, be sure to read around the situation via this link.

 Create a humidity tray to provide a moist and stable environment for your plant.
 If the surrounding saturation is too low or the heat too high, its leaf-tips may start to brown over and curl, especially in direct sunlight.
 Hose the foliage down from time to time to hydrate the leaves and keep the dust levels down.

-Throughout the spring and summer, be sure to use a 'Houseplant' labelled fertiliser, reducing this to every six weeks in its dormancy period.
+Fertilise every four waters during the growing period before reducing this to every six in the autumn & winter.
 If your specimen is in fruit, we recommend swapping this for a feed high in potassium for the better development of fruit.
 An excellent example of this would be tomato food or a 'Flowering-Plant Fertiliser'.

 A lack of fruit from a non-flowered specimen is caused by immaturity or an insufficient dormancy period, where the temperatures are kept more or less the same over the year.
 Reduce the temperature by a couple of degrees over the autumn and winter months, along with fewer irrigations to ensure a well-spent dormancy.